mdpoleto/tupa/README.md

     [Time]
     dt                  = (integer)            [default: 1]

+    [Box Info]
+    redefine_box        = Whether or not provide explicit box dimension information. boxdimensions       = Box dimension information [A,B,C,Alpha,Beta,Gamma].
+A,B and C are the edge lengths (in Angstrom).
+Alpha, Beta and Gamma are the box internal angles (in degrees)

 A complete explanation of each option in the configuration file is available via the command: